Your Complete Guide to Paying Overseas Contractors and Employees

 2. Superannuation for Overseas Contractors and Employees

-As an Australian business, you have superannuation obligations for Australian employees overseas.
-But this is only if they are residents of Australia for tax purposes.
+As an Australian business, you have superannuation obligations for employees, which can include employees who are overseas if they are residents of Australia for tax purposes.
 The foreign country your employee works at may also require you to make superannuation contributions.
 This means you need to be aware of any domestic schemes, otherwise you may end up paying superannuation twice (known as double superannuation).

-Australia has agreements with other countries to prevent double superannuation from happening, but as an employer, you will need to get a ‘certificate of coverage’ from the ATO BEFORE your employee leaves Australia.
-They can then give it to your overseas counterpart to be exempt from compulsory contribution in the other country.
+Australia has agreements with other countries to prevent double superannuation from happening.
+Take advice from the ATO BEFORE your employee leaves Australia to understand what is needed from your side for the employee to be exempt from compulsory contribution in the other country.

 3. What to do next